 I'm a journalist, digital lady, mom, Elvis fan, and pug lover -- not necessarily in that order.

-As Senior Editor at Southern Living Magazine, I travel the South gathering stories about contemporary Southern women (hint: they're more than mint juleps), and work with many teams to together content for the sixth largest consumer magazine in the U.S.
+As Senior Editor at Southern Living Magazine, I travel the South gathering stories about contemporary Southern women (hint: they're more than mint juleps), and work with teams to together content for the sixth largest consumer magazine in the U.S.

 I find great joy in jumping on planes, coordinating photo shoots, listening to people open up about their lives, and sharing with a few million friends.